Roboy/autonomous_driving_v2/README.md

 </pre>

 ### Quadtreeplanner
 This package contains the custom implementation of a quadtree cell decomposition based planner with path refinement to meet the non-holonomic constraints of the rickshaw.
-Details about the implementation of the planning algorithm can be found in our wiki at ToDo:Link to WIKI page.
+Details about the implementation of the planning algorithm can be found in our wiki at https://github.com/Roboy/autonomous_driving_v2/wiki/Path_Planning

 ### Roboy_communication
 This submodule contains the roboy_communication package which includes all Roboy specific ROS message types and ROS service types.